uidev1116/acms-js-sdk/README.md

   });
 ```

-Relative paths can also be specified.
+Relative paths from `baseUrl` can also be specified.

 ```js
 acmsClient